xcooper/mobius/README.md

 ### Shell Auto Complete

 Like most auto-complete functions, this command meant to be triggered by `TAB` key with a special prefix `ai:` on your command line.
 The returned commands from AI will consider the OS you are running.

+See the "Get Started" section for the usage.

 ```
 Usage: mobius.exe auto-complete [OPTIONS]